JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 The most popular notebook tool is Jupyter ("Julia, Python, R").
 It is widely used and fits in well with exploratory data analysis or other interactive workflows.
 It can be installed by adding the [`IJulia.jl`](https://github.com/JuliaLang/IJulia.jl) package.

 [`Pluto.jl`](https://plutojl.org/) is a newer tool, which adds reactivity and interactivity.
-It is also more amenable to version control than Jupyter notebooks are.
+It is also more amenable to version control than Jupyter notebooks because notebooks are saved as plain Julia scripts.
 Pluto is unique to Julia because of the language's ability to introspect and analyze dependencies in its own code.
 A wonderful feature of Pluto is also baked in package/environment management, meaning a Pluto notebook has the option to contain everything needed to reproduce results (as long as Julia and Pluto are installed).

 ## A Whirlwind Tour of General-Purpose Packages

-The Julia ecosystem favors composability and interoperability as an emergent aspect, enabled by Multiple Dispatch.
+The Julia ecosystem favors composability and interoperability as an emergent aspect, enabled by multiple dispatch.
 In other words, because it's really easy to specialize functionality based on the type of data you are working with, there's much less need to bundle a lot of features within a single package.

 As you'll see, Julia packages tend to be less vertically integrated because its easier to pass data around.
 Counterexamples of this in Python and R: